eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 Operations
 ----------

+*Micro RTPS* communication between Client and Agent is based upon operations and responses.
+Operations are requested by the Client to the Agent.
+The Agent will process the operations received and generate responses with the result of the operations.
+Clients can process the responses to know how an operation request has ended in the Agent.

-Your *Micro RTPS Clients* are able to call a variety of *Micro RTPS Agent* operations:
+In your *Micro RTPS Clients* you are able to request a variety of operations to the *Micro RTPS Agent*:

 * Create client.
 * Create entities.